Pubs in Penge

 The Queen Adelaide and the Alexandra were boxing pubs.
-The Alexandra had a sparring ring upstairs until it closed in 2010.
+The Alexandra had a sparring ring upstairs until the old pub closed in 2010.
 The Queen Adelaide was managed for many years by Alan Minter.

 Forgotten pubs are the short-lived General Jackson which none-the-less had a lively following and clientele as shown by this photo of a pub outing.

 An intriguing newcomer is the Southey Brewery which has its own tap room off Southey Street.
 Here you can buy delicious Penge-brewed ale and wine in a slightly mysterious ambience which adds to the fun.
 A password is not needed to gain entry, there are no castanets (at least not on the night I went) and you don’t need to knock three times in the manner of ‘Hernando’s Hideaway’.
 Unlike the titular hideaway, the tap room does have specific opening times and you will always be sure of a warm welcome.
 And the beer, especially the oatmeal stout, is to die for.

 With the advent of Oliver Meade’s wine/beer bar further up the high street opposite Homebase and another Antic pub-restaurant on the high street, Penge residents will soon – again, as regards their drinking habits – be spoilt for choice.

 Southey Brewery’s Tap Room has been judged one of the ten best brewery tap rooms in Europe and, according to Time Out, one of the best Tap Rooms in London.
 The Guardian 10 best brewery tap rooms craft beer bars uk and europe